 The former Pakistani captain cleared the boundary 476 times in 508 appearances and holds the record for the most sixes hit in ODI cricket (351).
 He also has 73 sixes in T20Is, to go with 52 in Tests.

 Hailed as the greatest-ever of the shortest format, Christopher Henry Gayle was no sledge in the other formats, something that often goes unacknowledged.
 However, the numbers speak for his supremacy across all three formats, even when it comes to six-hitting.
-Chris Gayle is the only cricketer in international cricket to hit 500 sixes, and finished his tally at 553.
+Chris Gayle was the first cricketer in international cricket to hit 500 sixes and finished his tally at 553.

-Although he leads the charts in the combined records, he did not finish as highest six-hitter in any format individually.
-He has amassed 124 sixes in T20Is (3rd highest), 331 in ODIs (2nd highest) and 98 in Tests (3rd highest).
+Although he is second in the charts in the combined records, he did not finish as the highest six-hitter in any format individually.
+He has amassed 124 sixes in T20Is, 331 in ODIs, and 98 in Tests.